install with gogo install github.com/jumppad-labs/spektacular@latest

 Plan turns the spec into a detailed implementation plan.
 It loads

-your project knowledge base, explores the codebase, and surfaces
+your project knowledge base, explores the codebase,

 Implement drives the coding agent through each phase of the plan and verifies the output against your acceptance criteria — so you know the implementation matches the spec.